neuro-mechanistic-modeling/safe_rl_with_rare/README.md

 # Safe Reinforcement Learning Through Regret and State Restorations in Evaluation Stages.
 ### Timo P. Gros, Nicola Josef Müller, Daniel Höller, and Verena Wolf (2024).

+This is the official implementation of the RARE algorithm from the paper ["Safe Reinforcement Learning Through Regret and State Restorations in Evaluation Stages"](http://fai.cs.uni-saarland.de/gros/papers/icaps24-RDDPS.pdf).

 <img src="RARE.png" alt="RARE" width="500"/>

 In a nutshell, RARE collects interesting states during training and evaluates the agent's room for improvement regarding safety.